anyshake/homepage/docs/AnyShake Observer/Configuration/server.md

  - Type: `bool`
  - Description: Enable debug mode, `/api/v1/devel` endpoint will be available

+### restrict

+ - Type: `bool`
+ - Description: Enable user management, if set to `true`, a default user with admin role will be created.
+The station will be restricted to only allow authenticated users to access.

 **It's strongly recommended to *disable* debug mode in production environment!**

 ## Example